Flash floods are possible in Texas, Louisiana, Oklahoma and Arkansas

 He said that some injuries have been reported, but there are no known deaths after the strong winds damaged about six homes.

 Joanne Ortiz said she saw what appeared to be three funnel clouds from her home in Devine.
+While tornadoes are not new to the area, she said the fact they came in rapid succession was alarming.

 “At first we were fascinated by it.
 But once we saw two of them, we thought, where do we go?” said Ortiz, who lives in a one-story manufactured home on a 3-acre lot.